Exponentially-enhanced quantum sensing with many-body phase transitions

 In this work, we show that it is indeed possible to achieve the exponential scaling for sensitivity by leveraging the first-order phase transitions where the energy gap also closes exponentially in system size.
 We then show that even if the preparation time of the critical state is taken into account, the exponential sensitivity still prevails.
+This can be intuitively understood from the aforementioned bound~\cite{boixo2007generalized, puig2024dynamical} bearing the quadratic scaling in time which itself grows exponentially with system size.
 Our results are shown analytically for a paradigmatic model, namely Grover model, and numerically for $p$-spin and a biclique spin model that are prototypical systems from a quantum annealing perspective.
-This estimation process can be performed in experimentally available measurement basis.
+The results satisfy the fundamental bounds of quantum sensing schemes, and the estimation process can be performed in experimentally available measurement basis.
 We consider the issue of decoherence during state preparation and show that the exponential scaling is sustained up to certain dephasing strength.
-The local nature of criticality-based sensors is also addressed and an adaptive estimation strategy is sketched out to harness the full advantage of the exponential scaling for arbitrary value of the parameter to be estimated.
+The local nature of criticality-based sensors is also addressed and an adaptive estimation strategy is sketched out to harness the full advantage of the exponential scaling for arbitrary value of the parameter to be estimated. \\